MESMER-group/mesmer/docs/source/development.rst

 - `Jupyter Notebooks <https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46>`_

-    - Jupyter is automatically included in your virtual environment if you follow our `Getting setup`_ instructions
+    - Jupyter is automatically included in your virtual environment if you follow our `Development setup`_ instructions

 - Sphinx_